 Socialism has nothing to do with state control.
 The governments of the United States and China control a similar proportion of their economies – about 30 percent – and neither nation is socialist.

-Both the U.S. and China are capitalist nations with economies based on the private ownership of production.
+Both the U.S. and China are capitalist countries with economies based on the private ownership of production.
 Socialism is based on the collective and democratic control of production.

 There are no socialist economies in the world today, no nations where the working-class collectively controls production.
 Not any – not even close.

-Socialism is not possible in one workplace, one city, one state or one nation because only one class can rule.
-Either the capitalist class imposes its will on society or the working class does.
+Socialism is not possible in one workplace, one city, one state, or one nation.
+In a globally-integrated economy, only one class can rule.
+Either the capitalist class impose their will on society or the working class do.

-Any move by workers to take control of production would be fiercely resisted by capitalists determined to maintain their power and privilege.
-A working-class revolution would have to spread across the globe or be crushed.
+Workers anywhere who move to take control of production would meet fierce resistance by capitalists determined to maintain their power and privilege.
+Any working-class revolution would have to spread across the globe or be crushed.

 Who can we trust?

-Who is better qualified to meet human needs: the capitalist elite that produces only for profit; or the working people who produce the goods and provide the services we all need?
+Who is better qualified to meet human needs: the capitalist elite who produce only for profit; or the working people who produce the goods and provide the services that people need?

 Who is more cooperative: the bosses who compete for profit; or the workers who must pull together to get the job done?

 Humanity has spent the vast majority of its history in cooperative, sharing societies.
-Class-divisions appeared only about 10,00 years ago.
+Class-divisions only appeared about 10,000 years ago.

-Modern socialism would differ from primitive socialism in two important ways: it would be organized on a global scale; and it would be based on abundance, not scarcity.
+Modern socialism would differ from pre-class socialism in two important ways: it would be organized on a global scale; and it would be based on abundance, not scarcity.

 Socialism is not inevitable.

-It’s true that capitalism can’t go on forever.
+Capitalism cannot last forever.
+Nothing does.
 However, what comes next depends on what we do.

-Either the majority will organize itself to create a socialist alternative, or capitalism will drag us further into barbarism and, ultimately, annihilation.
+Either the majority will organize themselves to create a socialist alternative, or capitalism will drag us further into barbarism and, ultimately, extinction.